j0hax/coolbox/README.md

 This image has minor tweaks to the upstream fedora-toolbox:

 - DNF no longer prompts for confirmation
-- RPM Fusion and Microsoft's repositories are enabled (Including VS Code and Powershell)
-- DNF5 is installed and symlinked to `dnf` by default
+- DNF5 is installed

-## Installation
+- Various extra software repositories are enabled, but not installed:
+  - Microsoft VS Code and PowerShell
+  - Sublime Text Stable
+  - Iosevka Font Family COPR

 To use coolbox as the default toolbox image, simply execute

 ```